- This event has passed.

 All Presenting Donors Score:

-- Donor Store rewards that can be redeemed for eGift Cards from Amazon or more than 100 other retailers and restaurants.
-Or choose STBTC merch!
+- Points that can be redeemed for a gift card of your choice choose from hundreds of retailers and restaurants or STBTC merch!
 Learn more at SouthTexasBlood.org/Rewards.

 How STBTC is keeping donors safe